pixa-pics/lacertadb/README.md

 ## Key Features

+- **Observer**: Observe or listen to collection's operation with handlers.
 - **Quick Store Functionality**: When you open a progressive web application, you don't want to rely on indexedDB to load settings such as theme and locales, because it is slow.
 Instead you access those kind of data from localstorage which has no initialization needed.
 - **Automatic Metadata Tracking**: Metadata, including database size, number of documents, and modification times, are updated automatically, keeping your data organized.
 - **Compression & Encryption**: Compress data using the browser and encrypt it with it too for secure and efficient storage.